 Early Origins of the O'Corrmech family

-Another 151 words (11 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early O'Corrmech History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Corrmech research.
+Another 76 words (5 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early O'Corrmech History in all our PDF Extended History products and printed products wherever possible.

 O'Corrmech Spelling Variations

 During the Middle Ages, surnames were spelt by scribes solely based on how it sounded, one's name could have been recorded many different ways during the life of its bearer.
 Numerous spelling variations were revealed in the search for the origin of the name O'Corrmech family name.
 Variations found include Cormack, MacCormack, McCormack, McCormick, MacCormick, Cormac, Cormick, Cormyck, Kormack, Kormick, Cormach, Cormich, Cormiche and many more.

 Early Notables of the O'Corrmech family (pre 1700)

 Notable amongst the family name at this time was Anne McCormac (c.
 1700-1782), birth name of Anne Bonny, born in Cork, the infamous Irish woman who became a famous pirate, operating in the Caribbean.
 After her capture in 1720, she and he female friend Read both "pleaded...